 So far these have all been interesting points, but here’s one that’s really important.
 The size of your plane will have a considerable bearing on how much damage you can expect it to suffer when it has the inevitable bad landing.
 If you stand on the roof of a 3 story building with an ant in one hand and a horse in the other, and you drop both of them, you would expect the horse to have a very bad experience upon reaching the ground.
 The ant would simply walk away unharmed.
 A similar fate befalls model airplanes that have bad encounters with the ground and other objects.
 Big planes crash and break, but little ones just bounce.

 Let’s add up all of the factors for the self taught maverick.
 Assuming that you have unimproved ground and small airspace, you need a plane designed as a trainer, in the 30″ to 36″ class, with no landing gear.
 If you have access to a smooth patch of mowed grass, you can choose to add landing gear.
-If you add more airspace, you can move up in size just about indefinitely, as long as you stay in the mega-slow class of plane.
+If you add more airspace, you can move up in size just about indefinitely, as long as you stay in the ultra slow class of plane.
 But even with more airspace, if you go back to a wild unimproved landscape I would suggest that you also go back to the 36″ class to protect against crash damage in the event of snagging in a tree or hitting a bump or a rock, or even a clump of weeds.
 Obviously all of these considerations are contingent on your car, house, and storage space.
 Presumably you don’t need my help with that.
 If you live in a studio apartment and drive a Mini Cooper, you know what you gotta do.
 The good news is that if you are forced into the world of small planes because of your lifestyle, you’re still in the realm of easy training.

 This just leaves three items on the list I included at the beginning of this discussion.
 One is the flight simulator.
 If you can get access to one, do it.
 It will greatly improve your chances of success.
 The main reason is control reversal syndrome.
 When the plane is coming at you, you move the stick to the left and the plane goes to your right (its left), you get confused, you keep moving the stick left because you want the plane to go to your left, the plane spirals down, and it crashes.
 Find any way that you can to get over this problem before you commit to flying.
 If you don’t, then you’ll have to learn it in the air, which is why I tell you to get the slowest plane you can find, so you’ll be able to think and remember this issue while you’re flying.
 So, the point is that flight simulators are good, and so are RC cars and boats because they can teach you this important reflex without crashing.